What is Considered Harassment at Work And When Does It Become Unlawful?

-At this point, neither the first nor the second scenario are unlawful harassment.
-But if we add more details, they could become unlawful.
+At this point, neither the first nor the second scenario is unlawful harassment.
+But if we uncover more details, they could become unlawful.

-For first scenario, if every time you didn’t help, the co-worker complained to the boss and stated that the reason you weren’t helping wasn’t because you were on break, but was because of a stereotype saying people of your national origin are “lazy” and “rude,” that would be unlawful harassment.
+For first scenario, if every time you didn’t help the co-worker and they complained to the boss stating that the reason you weren’t helping wasn’t that you were on break, but because of a stereotype saying people of your national origin are “lazy” and “rude,” that would be unlawful harassment.

 And even if you didn’t know what the co-worker was saying and your boss didn’t have the same national origin, it would still be harassment based on a protected class.

-For the second scenario, if while she is yelling, your boss says that men only think about one thing and they can’t ever do as good a job as women.
-Then, she proceeds to say that she won’t fire you if you do her a sexual favor.
+For the second scenario, if while they are yelling, your boss says that your gender is limited in thought and can’t ever do as good a job as the other gender, and then proceed to say that they won’t fire you if you perform a sexual favor.

 That would be unlawful harassment because sex is a protected class and a sexual favor is now a condition of employment.